 - 5.1.1.
 The Council invests in local commercial property which is held solely to earn rentals, which will be spent on local public services.
-As at 31st March 2019 the Council held one investment property at Lee Mill. - 5.1.2.
+As at $31^{\rm st}$ March 2019 the Council held one investment property at Lee Mill. - 5.1.2.
 In addition, South Hams DC owns a number of commercial units industrial units, office accommodation, the site in Lee Mill within the District valued at £28.5 million at 31/3/2018. - 5.1.3.
 The Council leases various parcels of land and buildings to external organisations.
 This reflects the historic policy of supporting small startups which has proved and continues to be successful. - 5.1.4.
 During 2017/18, a review of existing assets resulted in the site in Lee Mill which is currently leased to a supermarket being reclassified in from Property Plant and Equipment to Investment Properties, with effect from 31 December 2017.
 This was based on the view that the site is now held solely to earn rentals, i.e. for a commercial objective, and as such should so be reclassified.
 This decision was also informed by external advice which was obtained independently.
+The 2017/18

-The 2017/18 Annual Statement of Accounts shows the value of this property at £12.53m. - 5.1.5.
+Annual Statement of Accounts shows the value of this property at £12.53m.

+- 5.1.5.
 In September 2018 the Council endorsed the principle of a Commercial Property Strategy with expected capital expenditure of up to £60 million, which includes multiple objectives: (a) to support regeneration and the economic activity of the Council (b) to enhance economic benefit (c) to grow business rate income (d) to assist with the financial sustainability of the Council as an ancillary benefit and (e) to help continue deliver and/or improve frontline services in keeping with its adopted strategy and objectives.
-At the date of writing this report, the Council had made nil investments in such commercial property. £11.9 million of commercial property investment is anticipated to be undertaken in 2019/20.
+At the date of writing this report, the Council had made nil investments in such commercial property. £11.9 million of commercial property investment is anticipated to be undertaken in 2019/20. - 5.1.6.
+An updated Commercial Investment Strategy is also presented to renewable energy generation.